 In Shamsher Kataria Informant v.
 Honda Siel Cars India Ltd., the CCI expressed its inability to the defense of IPR in cases of abuse of dominance and stated, “Unlike section 3(5) of the Act, there is no exception to section 4(2) of the Act.
 Therefore, if an enterprise is found to be dominant pursuant to explanation (a) to section 4(2) and indulges in practices that amount to denial of market access to customers in the relevant market; it is no defense to suggest that such exclusionary conduct is within the scope of IPR.”

 Many foreign jurisdictions have propounded and considered the reasonable exercise of IPR in abuse of dominance cases.
 The ECJ has noted that ownership of an intellectual property should be considered as a factor while assessing whether a firm has abused its dominant position.
 A similar approach has been followed in UK and US.
-Thus, there is an imperative need to extend the defense, allowing reasonable conditions and restrictions for protecting IPR, to cases involving only abuse of dominance and not anti-competitive agreements, as there exists no reasonable basis for such a distinction.
+Thus, there is an imperative need to extend the defence, allowing reasonable conditions and restrictions for protecting IPR, to cases involving only abuse of dominance and not anti-competitive agreements, as there exists no reasonable basis for such a distinction.

 The proposed Section 4A has, although, tried to get rid of this distinction and has extended the remedy to IPR holders in cases of abuse of dominance as well.
 However, the proposed section will face a lot of implementation issues as the existing balance will be lost which has been created by a conjoint consideration of Section 3 with 19(3) and Section 4 with 19(4).
 Sections 19(3) and 19(4) respectively require CCI to have due regard to certain factors while determining anti-competitive agreements under Section 3 and abuse of dominance under Section 4.
-Existing jurisprudence has made it clear that Section 4 provides for a broader scope of assessment to CCI and the proposed section will bifurcate the analysis of abuse of dominance between Sections 4 and 4A.
+As Vikas Kathuria has noted , existing jurisprudence has made it clear that Section 4 provides for a broader scope of assessment to CCI and the proposed section will bifurcate the analysis of abuse of dominance between Sections 4 and 4A.
 Consequently, the defense of Section 4A in such cases will most probably be exploited by dominant entities for exerting their monopoly in IPR as no subsequent amendments have been made in Section 19 to empower the CCI to assess anti-competitive practices of IPR holders.
-Thus, one can justify his monopoly in IP without any restriction by resorting to Section 4A.
+Thus, he concludes that one can justify his monopoly in IP without any restriction by resorting to Section 4A.

 The CLRC recommended that a provision similar to section 3(5)(i) be added under section 4 of the Act, yet the proposed draft Bill provides for a distinct section 4A while seeking to omit Section 3(5) of the Act.
 Thus, instead of providing for a separate section, the draft bill should have provided for a clause similar to Section 3(5)(i) under Section 4 as well which may be labelled as section 4(3).
 Such a provision would allow the balancing of IPR with abuse of dominance by letting CCI duly consider the factors provided under Section 19(4) while assessing abuse of dominance by IPR holders.
 However, the addition of the residuary clause in the proposed section 4A is a much needed relief to other forms of IPR as earlier protection under Section 3(5)(i) could not be extended to intellectual properties like trade secrets.